Rowandale Canal Basin - Development History of Section Two

 This is the track plan for the five foot corner section which attaches to the open end of the first town & station section.
-The left hand end will be an extension of the town area, then moving into open moorland with the track rising on a 2% to 3% gradient.
+This will contain an extension of the town, together with a section of canal, with lock & canal basin.
+Then moving into open moorland with the track rising on a 2% to 3% gradient.
+At the left are the ends of the hidden storage loops which become the double main line, which rises to join the other part of the main line coming from the raised station.
+The single track access to the goods yard passes under this and will rise to join the main line in the next section.
 This section was started in November 2018.
-The full plan is shown at the bottom of the page.

 The mill building and a castle or folly have been build from card kits, ready to place on it.
 A low relief terrace of houses, from the rear of Archie’s Yard, will also be moved to this section.

-The plywood side panels have been glued to the foam base with a building adhesive ( Everbuild StixAll) and reinforced with wooden corner mouldings.
-Rather than use thin MDF as the base for the track, a double layer of 3mm grey board has been used; glued together with a PVA based woodworking adhesive.
-The grey board was cut from A3 sheets with the joints staggered ( as in brick laying ).
+The plywood side panels have been glued to the foam base with a building adhesive ( Everbuild StixAll) This has high-grab and excellent gap-filling, so where the vertical edges of the foam base are inevitably far from exact, the glue forms a good joint.
+Corners are reinforced with right angle mouldings.
+Rather than use thin MDF as the base for the track, a double layer of 3mm grey-board has been used; glued together with a PVA based woodworking adhesive.
+The grey-boardwas cut from A3 sheets with the joints staggered ( as in brick laying ).
 This was much easier to cut to shape than MDF and results in a strong but slightly flexible base; ideal for gradients.
-The grey board was then glued to the foam base with the building adhesive.
+The grey-board was then glued to the foam base with the building adhesive.

 The usual cork strips were then glued along the track line with a generous layer of Copydex adhesive, and the track glued on top of this with just a thin layer of Copydex, weighted down with large paint cans or books till dry.
 Laid like this the track can easily be lifted, if required, by sliding the full blade of a snap-off blade craft knife underneath it.